Great Foods That Lower High Blood Pressure

 Researchers at Harvard University learned the above and did a study with chocolate and found that it reduces blood pressure by producing nitric oxide which relaxes the artery walls.
 This is similar to what the watermelon does.

 They did a study with 19 patients and 10 got pomegranate juice daily and 9 got a placebo (a fake pomegranate juice).
 While the blood pressures of those on the placebo didn't change, the systolic pressure (top number) of those on pomegranate juice went from an average of 174 to 162 mm Hg in just a month.
 Then it was reduced even further, to an average of 152 mm Hg at twelve months.
+See Outstanding Health Benefits of Pomegranates.
+It tells about studies that show that it can reduce the plaque that blocks the arteries.

 Ginger added November 17, 2013